-In the United States, transportation cost is the big portion of total logistics cost.
+In the United States, transportation cost is a big portion of the total logistics cost.
 Then, good management of related function is essential.

 Number of Warehouse Facilities Amazon vs Apple

-For Amazon, thing is more complicated than that.
-Amazon is known to employ many PhD graduates in operations research/industrial engineering.
+For Amazon, the thing is more complicated than that.
+Amazon is known to employ many Ph.D. graduates in operations research/industrial engineering.
 The reason is that Amazon distribution environment must be mathematically solved through optimization method.

 Typically, they have to determine how many facilities they should have, where serves which market, items/quantity stored in each location, how to manage transportation between warehouse-to-warehouse and warehouse to customers in order to minimize cost and increase service level.